-Kelowna First Aid is the top training service provider for first aid, cardiopulmonary resuscitation (CPR), and automated external defibrillation (AED) training in the Kelowna Area.
+Kelowna First Aid is the top training service provider for first aid courses, cardiopulmonary resuscitation (CPR), and automated external defibrillation (AED) training in the Kelowna Area.
 Trainees can sign up for training courses, stand-alone classes, private classes, and refresher courses.
 Classes are offered in a variety of different schedules so you’re sure to get the class schedule that fits your needs.
 Certification and renewal of near-expiry certificates are also available with Kelowna First Aid.

 Enrolment is quick and easy through the application form below.
 Other ways to enrol are e-mails, telephone calls, and walk-ins at the training centers.
 A complete list of classes and schedules can be found on the Kelowna First Aid website.